 Page 4

-Cut 1 piece @ 6 ¾” and attach to the page before adding the smaller folder piece.
-Measure the folder piece for the size of the top layer and attach.
+Cut 1 piece @ 6 ¾” and attach to the page before adding the

-For all other pages and inserts, measure the size of the page or insert and reduce the size by ¼” on the width and ¼” on the length.
-This will allow a ⅛” margin all around the page.
+page or insert and reduce the size by ¼” on the width and ¼” on the length.

 This card was made using the brayered distress stain technique described in the Craft Stamper magazine recently.

+I used Fired Brick and Weathered Wood distress stains to layer the stain onto the background.
 I then used Tim Holtz stamps and archival ink on the background.
 The background was edged with Vintage Photo distress ink.

 I stamped the hand and cut it out then attached it to the sentiment which I layered onto the background card.